 If you are a Mac user, there are a ton of different options.
 My personal favorite is SIP.
 It has a free version and a paid version.
 But, the free version gets most of the work done.
 For the most part, you won’t need to get a paid version.
 An equally good alternative is ColorSnapper 2.

-The advantage with tools like SIP and ColorSnapper 2 is that they don’t need to be open in a separate program.
+The advantage of tools like SIP and ColorSnapper 2 is that they don’t need to be open in a separate program.
 You can snip colors from literally anything that is open on your screen!

 Further, these programs usually have a memory function, this allows you to easily see what the colors you’ve recently selected are and what they are when you want to make something else that color.